HactarCE/NDCell/BUILDING.md

 What you'll need:

 * Rustup
-* CMake (if you want to build LLVM from scratch)
+* CMake
-* Visual Studio + Visual Studio Build Tools (if you want to build LLVM from scratch)
+* Visual Studio + Visual Studio Build Tools

+Visual Studio is optional if you do not want to build LLVM from source, but the Visual Studio Build Tools are required.

 ### Part 1 - Rust setup